-Each student will be issued a packet containing trombone, euphonium, and tuba mouthpieces, trombone slide lubricant, and valve oil during the first meeting.
+Each student will be issued a packet containing trombone slide lubricant and valve oil during or soon after the first meeting.
 These items are provided through the course fee paid for MUS 189.

-Instruments will be assigned during the first class meeting, and during each meeting in which students "switch" instruments.
-Your assigned instrument and its corresponding mouthpiece must be brought to each class meeting.
+Instruments and mouthpieces will be assigned during the first class meeting, and during each meeting in which students "switch" instruments.
+Your assigned instrument and mouthpiece must be brought to each class meeting.